 Mexico City is the country’s production hub and its greater metropolitan region is home to some 20 million people.
 The capital offers a broad range of modern and historic architecture that gives producers a lot of options within a manageable distance of each other.

-“The city is a kaleidoscope of cultures and landscapes, from colonial buildings to pyramids, beaches, lakes, cathedrals and temples,” enthuses Angie Fernandez at local outfit Happy Monster to KFTV, that has worked on international documentaries and commercials for the likes of Mitsubishi and Savile.
+Angie Fernandez at local outfit Happy Monster agrees: “The city is a kaleidoscope of cultures and landscapes, from colonial buildings to pyramids, beaches, lakes, cathedrals and temples."

 Plus, Guadalajara offers great animation and post-production services.
 Guillermo del Toro is doing part of his new film, Pinocchio, in the city.